nazwhale/spaceship/README.md

 The Firebase team looked to edit our VR views using cURL requests from the command line.
 First a 'listener' was created using Firebase's 'messaging' functionality, and after a bit of tinkering, we managed to send it a signal via cURL.
 The listener listened and the view changed.

 Later we looked to create the same effect via an HTTPS POST request from AWS Lambda.
 After some hard graft, we achieved this from the browser console.
-Later that evening, after a rocket fuel injection, Ensign Gleeson managed to insert the code into AWS Lambda and specify the Alexa intents to change views.
+Later that evening, after a rocket fuel injection, Kate "beam-me-up" Gleeson managed to insert the code into AWS Lambda and specify the Alexa intents to change views.
 Finally sweet contact was made.

 #### Day 6 - 7